 Get exclusive member benefits & effect social change.
 Join Today

 An MRI test uses magnets and radio waves to capture images inside your body without making a surgical incision.
-It can be performed on any part of your body, but a knee MRI looks specifically at your knee and its surrounding areas.
+It can be performed on any part of your body.
+A knee MRI looks specifically at your knee and its surrounding areas.

 An MRI lets your doctor see the soft tissues in your body along with the bones.
 This allows them to inspect the elements of the knee that might have been injured during physical activity or from wear and tear.
-The test can also provide detailed images of various sections of the knee, such as bones, cartilage, tendons, muscles, blood vessels, and ligaments, in better contrast than other tests.
+The test can also provide detailed images of various sections of the knee, such as bones, cartilage, tendons, muscles, blood vessels, and ligaments.
+An MRI takes images in better contrast than other tests.

 Your doctor may want you to undergo a special kind of MRI called an MRI arthrogram.
-For this procedure, your doctor will inject a contrast fluid into your knee to provide a better view of its structure.
+For this procedure, your doctor will inject a contrast fluid, or dye, into your knee to provide a better view of its structure.

 Your doctor may order an MRI scan if they suspect any abnormalities within your knee joint.
 The test helps your doctor visualize the anatomy of your knee to determine the possible cause of your pain, inflammation, or weakness, without having to do surgery.